 Here we’re going to look at 15 facts about the poultry prince and his empire.

-- Colonel Harland Sanders died on December 16th, 1980.
-Governor of Kentucky, John Brown Jr, honoured the colonel by having every State building’s flag flown at half-mast for 4 days.
+Colonel Harland Sanders died on December 16th, 1980.
+Governor of Kentucky, John Brown Jr, honored the colonel by having every State building’s flag flown at half-mast for 4 days.

-- In 1976 the colonel was ranked as the second most recognisable celebrity by a survey.
+In 1976 the colonel was ranked as the second most recognizable celebrity by a survey.

-- KFC have had some problems with their catchphrases.
-In 1991, after realising the negative connotations of the word Fried, they started using the abbreviation KFC instead of “Kentucky Fried Chicken”.
+KFC have had some problems with their catchphrases.
+In 1991, after realizing the negative connotations of the word Fried, they started using the abbreviation KFC instead of “Kentucky Fried Chicken”.

 Whether you like it or loath it, you have to admit that KFC are a force to be reckoned with, and with 705 international restaurants opening in 2015 alone, the fried chicken takeover doesn’t show any signs of stopping.